BChow5/Assignment2/README.md

 ### Prerequisites
 * Bash
-* A clone of the directory files
+* A clone of the directory files saved in the user's home directory
 * Sudo access